Ikuyu/dotemacs/README.md

-# Personal Emacs configuration files
+# Personal Emacs Configuration Files

 To be used with the [Railwaycat Emacs Mac Port](https://github.com/railwaycat/homebrew-emacsmacport).